dani007200964/Viking-Skull-Lamp/docs/markdown_pages/print_guide.md

 @section custom_artwork Custom Artwork

 If you doesn't like the artwork on the box or if you want to replace it with your own, there is an option for that as well.
-There are those components without artwork_
+There are those components without artwork:
 * <a href="box_front_naked_1pcs.stl" target="_blank"><b>box_front_naked_1pcs.stl</b></a>
 * <a href="box_top_naked_1pcs.stl" target="_blank"><b>box_top_naked_1pcs.stl</b></a>
 * <a href="display_holder_naked_1pcs.stl" target="_blank"><b>display_holder_naked_1pcs.stl</b></a>